Trusted

 • Unusual notifications: On the onset of a SIM swap attack, you may receive calls or texts regarding an unexpected change to your carrier’s service.
 If this occurs, call your network service provider and confirm the changes.

-Examples of SIM Swap Crypto Attacks
+Examples of SIM swap crypto attacks

-Below are some known cases of SIM swap crypto attacks that have taken place:
+Below are some known cases of SIM swap crypto attacks that have taken place.

-Friend.tech SIM Swap Attacks
+Friend.tech SIM swap attack

 A few users of the decentralized social media platform Friend.tech, fell victim to several SIM swap attacks in October 2023.
 A single scammer, unearthed by ZachXBT, stole $385,000 worth of Ether after SIM swapping four separate Friend.tech users.